phalt/blog/content/_index.md

 ## Community

-I was awarded membership of the [Django Software Foundation](https://www.djangoproject.com/foundation/) for my contribution to the community in 2015. 💚
+I was awarded "individual" membership of the [Django Software Foundation](https://www.djangoproject.com/foundation/individual-members/) 💚
+Individual members  are appointed by the DSF in recognition of their service to the Django community.

-The [PokéAPI project](https://github.com/pokeapi/) is a community of open source contributors that I started.
+The [PokéAPI project](https://github.com/pokeapi/) is a community of open source contributors that I started, currently receiving over 100,000 API requests a month.

 ## Contact